-(b) Subject to Section 9.1(c), each payment received by the Agent pursuant to Section 9.1(a) for the account of another Person will be made available by the Agent to such Person on the same day by transfer to such bank account as such Person has previously notified to the Agent by not less than three Business Days’ prior notice.
+(b) Subject to Section 9.1(c), each payment received by the Agent pursuant to Section 9.1(a) at or before 11:00 a.m. on any date for the account of another Person will be made available by the Agent to such Person on the same day by transfer to such bank account as such Person has previously notified to the Agent by not less than three Business Days’ prior notice.

 (c) Where a sum is to be paid under the Finance Documents for the account of another Lender, the Agent will not be obligated to make any such sum available to such Lender until it has been able to establish to its satisfaction that it has actually received such sum, but shall be free to do so and if it does so and it proves to be the case that it has not actually received the sum it paid out, then such Lender will on request ensure that the amount so made available is refunded to the Agent and such Lender shall be liable (1) to pay to the Agent interest on the amount in question at the rate determined by the Agent to be equal to the Federal Funds Rate for the period from payment out by the Agent until refund to the Agent thereof and (2) to indemnify the Agent against any additional out-of-pocket costs it may have suffered or incurred by reason of it having paid out such sum prior to it having received the same.